Genital warts are growths or bumps that appear:

 - Laser treatment

 These methods are used on small warts.
-It may be used on larger warts that have not responded to other treatment.
+It may be used on larger warts that have not gotten better with other treatments.
 A large wart can also be removed with surgery.

-The only way to completely prevent HPV from spreading is to avoid physical contact with infected partners.
+The only way to prevent HPV from spreading is to avoid contact with infected partners.

-Latex condoms may help reduce the spread of HPV infection and genital warts.
+Latex condoms may help lower the spread of the virus and warts.
 Condoms are not 100% effective because they do not cover the entire genital area.

 - Abstain from sex.

-There is a vaccine for HPV.
-It is given over 6 months as a series of 3 injections to girls and boys.
+There is a vaccine for the virus.
+It is given over 6 months as a series of 3 shots to girls and boys.
 It is routinely given between the ages of 11-12 years old.
 It may be given between the ages of 9 years to 26 years old.

 Please note, not all procedures included in this resource library are available at Henry Ford Allegiance Health or performed by Henry Ford Allegiance Health physicians.